 - Hiring new employees.

-- Investing in the new technology, space, and employees to take on new markets.
+- Invest in new technology, space, and employees to enter new markets.

 - Getting working capital to cover seasonal fluctuations.

 Now that you know what a term loan is and what purposes it’s best suited for, it’s time to get into the nitty-gritty.

 An asset or collateral protects secured loans; the lender holds the title to this asset until you pay all debts.
 Like credit cards, unsecured loans involve greater risk for the lender and therefore incur higher costs and shorter repayment terms for the borrower.